Syncano/syncano-testing-examples/README.md

 };
 ```

 The file contains an object loginCommands that stores a `login` method.
 The `login` method waits for an email input element to be visible, sets the values of email and password fields, waits for login button to be visible and finally clicks the button.
 We actually could write these steps in the "User Logs in" test.
-If we are planning to create a bigger test suite though then it makes sesnse to encapsulate that logic into a single method that can be reused in multiple test scenarios.
+If we are planning to create a bigger test suite though then it makes sense to encapsulate that logic into a single method that can be reused in multiple test scenarios.

 Apart from the `loginCommands` there's a second object defined below which is  actually the Page Object that we instantiate in the `testLogin.js` file with this line: